malyzajko/daisy/README.md

 > run --help
 ```

+The `/scripts` folder contains a number of example scripts and command-line flag combinations.

 If you don't want to run in interactive mode, you can also call all of the above
 commands simply with 'sbt' prefixed, e.g.
 ```
 $ sbt compile
 ```

 You can also run Daisy outside of sbt.
 For this use
 ```
 $ sbt script
 ```